lagrangedao/docs/mars-testnet/README.md

 ---
-description: This page is providing a way create a space for your code.
+description: The Intro of the Lagrange Mars Testnet Campaign
 ---

 # Lagrange Mars Testnet Campaign

 🚀 Welcome to the Lagrange Mars Testnet Campaign 2023! 🌌

-We are excited to invite you to be a part of the Lagrange Testnet, interacting with Lagrange firsthand and experience the groundbreaking features and functionalities Lagrange have developed for the future of Web3.
+We are excited to invite you to be a part of the Lagrange Testnet, interacting with Lagrange firsthand and experiencing the groundbreaking features and functionalities Lagrange has developed for the future of Web3.

 📅 Event Duration: August 7, 2023, 2:00 AM (UTC) — September 4, 2023, 2:00 AM (UTC)